 ANNA VON OLDENBURG (November 14, 1501-September 24, 1575)

 Anna von Oldenburg was the daughter of Johann XIV, count of Oldenburg (1460-1526) and Anne of Anhalt-Zerbst (d.1531).
 On March 6, 1530, she married Enno II, count of East Friesland (d.
 September 24, 1540).
 Their children were Elisabeth (January 10, 1531-September 6, 1555), Edzard (June 24, 1532-September 1, 1599), Anna (January 3, 1534-May 20, 1552), Hedwig (June 29, 1535-November 4, 1616), Christoph (October 8, 1536-September 29, 1566), and Johann (September 29, 1538-September 29, 1591).
 After her husband died, Anna served as regent of East Friesland for her minor children, ruling alone from 1540-1561 and with her sons after that.
-It was during this period that she had dealings with English merchants.
-She was already inclined to be lenient with those of other faiths and dealt so generously with the Mennonites and the Anabaptists that she was censured in 1544 by Mary of Hungary, regent of the Netherlands.
+She was inclined to be lenient with those of other faiths and dealt so generously with the Mennonites and the Anabaptists that she was censured in 1544 by Mary of Hungary, regent of the Netherlands.
 Emden, in East Friesland, was the nearest German port to London.
 After the loss of Calais in 1558 and the difficulties of trading in Antwerp under Imperial rule, the Merchant Adventurers were in desperate need of a new base on the continent.
 In 1560, Anna invited them to establish themselves in Emden.
 The English considered Emden second-rate compared to Antwerp but agreed.
 A formal agreement was reached on February 20, 1564.
 Anna issued a grant of privileges on March 22, 1564 and the first English ships, a fleet of forty, arrived in Emden on May 23, 1564.